 Traditional medicinal uses of cinnamon essential oil include protecting the digestive system.
 The whole spice is still indicated for this purpose, but aspects of the essential oil are finding their way into studies on this topic, as well.

 Eugenol, for example, found in the cinnamon leaf oil, was the subject of a study in 2000.
 It was found to have a protective effect on the mucosal lining against ulcers and lesions.
 More recently, in 2015, both eugenol and cinnamaldehyde were explored as additives in animal feed for intestinal protection.

 Both cinnamon leaf and bark oils could be utilized here, though the leaf is much milder in taste and should contain the eugenol content that is recurring in studies.

 Indications: One or two drops diluted into a lipid and added to recipes; whole-spice use in culinary preparations.

 Last, but certainly not least, is cinnamon essential oil’s ability to fight cancer.
 Eighty studies to date have investigated cinnamaldehyde’s ability to inhibit tumor cell proliferation via trigger cancer cell apoptosis (“programmed cell death”) and other mechanisms and the research is clear: cancer patients should be encouraged that natural solutions truly do exist!

 For all of its known benefits, cinnamon oil is also known as a sensitizer.
-Always dilute carefully, as much as a 1:1500 ratio for cinnamon bark, and 1:175 for cinnamon lead when used topically and never more than a drop or so in a full recipe.
-Remember that oil and water don't mix, so dilution should happen first in a lipid like coconut oil or another carrier oil.
+And keep to 1% max dilution and no more than 2 drops per culinary dish.
+Remember that oil and water don’t mix, so dilution should happen first in a lipid like coconut oil or another carrier oil.